10 Groundbreaking Online Marketplace Examples

 • Switch from less consumer-conscious brands to those more engaged in sustainability

-• Stay with brands for more extended periods.
+• Stay with brands for more extended periods

 In 2021, the Forest Stewardship Council responded to this movement by launching One Simple Action, a marketplace full of certified products sourced from responsibly managed forests.

-The brand models what it looks like to create a marketplace that revolves around your customers’ more profound beliefs and ideologies rather than simply bringing them in with products.
+This brand models what it looks like to create a marketplace that revolves around your customers’ more profound beliefs and ideologies rather than simply bringing them in with products.
 Emerging online marketplaces can apply that same idea to other initiatives potential customers have a passion for.

 Building Your Online Marketplace